kenjennings/Atari-Breakout76/README06GameScreen.md

 At the bottom there is no red line for the bottom border/paddle area.
 When visible this repeats the same data used for the top border.

+The vast majority of the display is made of empty scan lines lines displaying no bitmapped graphics at all.

 The game will also need other reference data supporting the graphics display, but is not directly displayed, so it need not be in aligned memory:
 - a master bitmap of a full brick line for reloading bricks.